James-Cherished-Inc/roo-code-community/Custom-Modes-Visualizer/docs/next.md

 DO NOT TOUCH

+- copied confirmation popup shows correctly in table view when copy button clicked, but not in smart view

+- in prompt builder, move the section that shows the details of the selected move about the "Custom Features" expandable section

-- Prompt Builder: add the possibility for users to create their own block (feature) that they can tick or untick when building prompts!
-Users can create a new feature which has a name and a prompt content (e.g. Always speak like a parrot might be the prompt content for the block named Parrot).
-Ticking Parrot will include this prompt in the output of the algorithmic prompt builder!
-Users can rearrange the order of blocks with drag-and-drop to create the prompt of their dream in the order they want!
+- Prompt Builder: Users can rearrange the order of blocks with drag-and-drop to create the prompt of their dream in the order they want!

 - Improve the explanations about the Coding Best Practices